130+ years of collective experience building companies that matter. We are trusted partners with a proven history of supporting our companies.

 Karina holds a degree in Business Administration, with honors, from Universidad Autónoma del Estado de Morelos in Mexico.
 In her free time, Karina enjoys spending time with her family, exercising, traveling, and listening to health and wellbeing podcasts.

-Evan is an associate on the Activate team, where he supports all parts of the investment process.
+Evan is a Senior Associate on the Activate team, where he supports all parts of the investment process.

 Prior to joining Activate, Evan was an Equity Research Analyst at Barclays in New York City, where he published research on emergent energy transition technologies and public companies across the Power & Utilities sector.
 Evan also has experience working with music and healthtech startups through the Nashville Entrepreneur Center.